 Raúl, the original Ronaldo, Robinho, Cristiano Ronaldo, Gareth Bale, Karim Benzema.
 The list is impressive.
 Zinedine Zidane added the latest Galáctico, Eden Hazard, to his ranks during the summer along with starlets Rodrygo and Luka Jović.

 When looking at the Frenchman’s squad, it is easy to become fixated on the attackers they have at their disposal.
-Bale remains a Real Madrid player, Isco and Marco Asensio are still vying for a starting berth while James Rodríguez returned from his loan spell with Bayern Munich and Vinícius Júnior is a year into his time in the Spanish capital.
+Bale remains a Real Madrid player, Isco and Marco Asensio are still vying for a starting berth while James Rodríguez returned from his loan spell with

 Yet 23 games into the LaLiga season, Los Blancos are averaging just 1.9 goals per 90.
 For context, Barcelona average 2.39.
 Zidane’s side are still the second-highest scoring team in the Spanish top-flight but 11 goals separate them from their Catalan rivals, and Barça have been struggling this term.